muthhus/narchy/README.md

 redesigned to support evaluation of concept truth value at any point in time using a generalized microsphere interpolation "revection" algorithm which combines revision (interpolation) and projection (extrapolation).
 Temporal revision can be thought of as lossy compression, in that tasks (as data points in truth-time space) can be merged to empty room for incoming data.
+The 1D "microsphere interpolation" algorithm was chosen and adapted with support for varying "illumination" intensity (set to truth confidence values).
+The top eternal belief/goal, if exists, is applied as the "background" light source in which temporal beliefs shine their frequency "color" to the evaluated time point.

-In keeping with a design preference for unity and spectral continuity, negations are also handled differently through the elimination of all Negation concepts.
+In keeping with a design preference for unity and balanced spectral continuity, negations are also handled differently through the elimination of all Negation concepts.
 Instead, a concept stores its complete frequency spectrum within itself and Negation is handled automaticaly and transparently during derivation and user-input/output.
 Subterms may be negated, and this